luleg/PartitionMAM/ReadMe.md

 Namely,
 1. The MAM of the directed network is built using the [buildMAM software](https://github.com/luleg/MotifAdjacencyMatrix).
 2. This MAM is partitioned via the [Louvain algorithm](https://arxiv.org/pdf/0803.0476.pdf).
-3. The nodes that are disconnected in the MAM are postprocessing using a home made adaptation of the Louvain algorithm.
+3. The disconnected nodes from the MAM are postprocessing using a home made adaptation of the Louvain algorithm.

-* All 3-node motifs (Triangles and Wedges),
-* All 4-node motifs containing a 4-node cycle (Quadrangles),
-* It can also build an undirected network from a directed one.

-The exhaustive list of admissible motifs to be found in *GraphletIdentifiers.pdf*.

-## Using the Software

 ### Requirements